lmarcarini/lmarcarini/README.md

-- Hello,
+Hello,

--
-- I’m Leonardo Marcarini.
-I'm actively looking for a job in developing.
+I’m Leonardo Marcarini.
+I currently work for Valtech as a Frontend Developer.
-- If you are interested, contact me at https://www.linkedin.com/in/leomarcarini/
+I am also in linkedin, contact me at https://www.linkedin.com/in/leomarcarini/